-Enrollment fees are waived for students enrolled in California high schools if they are registered in fewer than 11.5 units.
-Nonresident fees are waived for all high school students taking fewer than 12.0 units.
+Enrollment fees are waived for students enrolled in California high schools if they are registered in 11 or less units.
+If the student exceeds 11 units they are required to pay all fees for all units in which they are enrolled.

+Non-resident fees are waived for all high school students taking 11 or less units.
+If the student exceeds 11 units they are required to pay all fees for all units in which they are enrolled.
 Student body fees are optional for California high school students.

-- Review College Class Schedule in print or online at web- smart.smccd.edu or meet with your high school counselor to select your college courses. - 2.
+- Review College Class Schedule in print or online at web-smart.smccd.edu or meet with your high school counselor to select your college courses. - 2.
 Apply online at canadacollege.edu/admissions.
 (You will be notified of admission by email or postal mail after submitting the application) - Take assessment tests if you are planning to register for English or Math courses or courses with English and Math prerequisites. - 4.
 Complete and obtain the required signatures on the College Connection Course Request Form.
-The form is available at canadacollege.edu/concurrent and from your high school counselor's office. - Upload completed approval form to Admissions and Records You are notified of eligibility to enroll by mail or email.
-The steps for uploading are: - Save your document to an electronic device that will allow you to upload - Log in to websmart.smccd.edu - Click on student tab
+The form is available at canadacollege.edu/concurrent and from your high school counselor's office. - Upload completed approval form to Admissions and Records.
+You are notified of eligibility to enroll by mail or email.
+The steps for uploading are: - Save your document to an electronic device that will allow you to upload